 This recipe calls for very simple ingredients that you’ll likely already have on hand.
 Here is what you’ll need:

 - Chicken breasts.
 Skinless and boneless, halved.
 If your chicken breasts are already small, just pound them using a meat mallet.

 - Flour.
 To coat the chicken before dipping it in the egg mixture.

 - Sriracha.
 To add spiciness to the batter.
-It is easy to add sriracha to the batter and control the level of heat too.
+It is easy to add some form of hot sauce to the batter and control the level of heat.

 - Eggs.
 To give stability to the batter and make the dry mix stick to the fillets nicely.

 - Spices.
 I use chili powder (or cayenne pepper), salt, and pepper in the dry mix for the fillets which amps up the spice level.
 You can swap out the chili for smoked paprika if you don’t want these sandwiches to be overly spicy.

 - Sandwich fix-ins.
 I kept things classic by using potato rolls, lettuce, spicy mayo (standard mayo works) and some pickles.
 Of course, the world is your oyster so add whatever you like.

 - Oil.
 To fry the chicken.
 Any neutral flavored oil with a high smoke point is great, like canola oil or vegetable oil.

 Batter, fry, serve!
 Making this Popeye’s copycat spicy crispy sandwich couldn’t be easier.
 Here are detailed instructions for making them: